 Skip to main content

-Mixedwood forests are already being affected by climate change and this creates challenges for sustaining the ecological, economic, and cultural benefits that the forests provide.
+Mixedwood forests in New England and New York are already being affected by climate change and this creates challenges for sustaining the ecological, economic, and cultural benefits that the forests provide.
 There are many adaptation management actions that can address these key challenges.
 Adaptation actions are informed by site-specific conditions, including historical land-use legacies, and local manager knowledge and expertise.

 A group selection harvest with leave trees in a mixedwood stand.